BROAD ACADEMY NORTH CAROLINA TIMELINE

 2011 – CMS Superintendent (Dr. Peter Gorman) resigns for private sector job.

-2011 – Guilford County Schools (GCS) – Release of RMC Research Report introducing Broad Academy by Superintendent (Maurice (Mo) Green).
+2011 – Guilford County Schools (GCS) – Release of RMC Research Report that was paid for by a grant from The Broad Academy ($19,300) by Superintendent (Maurice (Mo) Green).

 2012 - CMS – hires Broad Academy Alumni Superintendent - (Dr. Heath E. Morrison)